1jour1vin

 Wine rated (2024 guide) 92/100

-François-Xavier, son of the late Patrick Maroteaux, is now at the helm of this admirable estate.
-Branaire-Ducru has quietly climbed to the top and is now one of the Médoc's leading estates.
-In recent years, the château has benefited from first-rate technical equipment.
-Due to the nature of its terroir, Branaire-Ducru cannot produce a wine as full-bodied as those produced by the three Léovilles; it plays on a different register, with more finesse and suppleness, while ageing admirably.
-Recent vintages have reached a remarkable level.
+François-Xavier, son of the late Patrick Maroteaux, now runs this admirable estate.
+Branaire-Ducru has quietly risen to the top and is now one of the Médoc's must-see properties.
+In recent years, the château has benefited from state-of-the-art technical equipment.
+Due to the nature of its terroir, Branaire-Ducru cannot produce wines as full-bodied as those produced by the three Léovilles; it plays on a different register, with more finesse and suppleness, while aging admirably.
+The latest vintages have reached a remarkable level.

 1JOUR1VIN PRICE